Chariots of Fire (album): Additional information

 In 2000, and again in 2006, the album was relaunched on CD, on both occasions remastered by Vangelis.

 Tracks from the album have been included in several official Vangelis compilations, namely Themes (1989), Best Of Vangelis (1992), Portraits {So Long Ago, So Clear} (1996), and Odyssey - The Definitive Collection (2003).

 Of the pieces of Vangelis's music that did not end up on the film's soundtrack album is the background music to the race Eric Liddell runs in the Scottish highlands.
-The title of this piece is "Hymne", and it is from Vangelis' 1979 album, Opéra sauvage.
-It is also included on Vangelis's compilation albums Themes, Portraits, and Odyssey: The Definitive Collection.
+The title of this piece is "Hymne", and it is a new arrangement for the film from Vangelis' 1979 album, Opéra sauvage.
+The original version is also included on Vangelis's compilation albums Themes, Portraits, and Odyssey: The Definitive Collection.

 Director Hugh Hudson's original choice for the famous slow-motion running sequences on the beach was the track "L'Enfant" from Opéra sauvage.
 Vangelis had to persuade Hudson to let him create something original for the scene, using the same tempo as "L'Enfant."
 The result was the "Chariots of Fire" title track, "Titles".